Bishop Sanborn’s attempt to link Cardinal Newman with Baron von Hügel

 Conclusion to all pieces

 Those accusations are unjust falsehoods.
-The burden of proof for all Bishop Sanborn’s claims about Newman – both those which refer to von Hügel, and his other outrageous comments – lies on the bishop’s shoulders.
+The burden of proof for these claims about Newman – both those which refer to von Hügel, and the other calumnies addressed – lies firmly on Bishop Sanborn’s shoulders.

-Therefore, I call again for Bishop Sanborn not to retreat into what St Pius X called a ‘conspiracy of silence’, but to give an answer.
-He should either prove his claims, and refute the defences offered – or he should retract the video, and make restitution for the unjust assault on Newman’s reputation.
+For these reasons, it is important for those who make such accusations, as Bishop Sanborn has done, not to retreat into what St Pius X called a “conspiracy of silence” when challenged, but to prove their claims, and refute the defences offered – or to retract them, and make restitution for the unjust assault on Newman’s reputation.

 Books